ruffle-rs/ruffle/web/packages/extension/README.md

 - Each time after making changes, click the reload icon.

 ### Firefox

+We do not yet have a signed release of the extension, so you must load it as a temporary extension.

 - Navigate to `about:debugging`.
 - Click on "This Firefox".